Programming-0101/TheBook/_old/_manuscript/topic-I.md

 ### Enumerations:

-1. Coin + CoinFace – The CoinFace enumeration helps to describe the tw  * sides of a Coin, which can then be used in a tossing game.
+1. Coin + CoinFace – The CoinFace enumeration helps to describe the two sides of a Coin, which can then be used in a tossing game.
-2. Account + AccountType – The Account’s account type is n  * longer being represented as a string, but is its own enumeration: AccountType.
+2. Account + AccountType – The Account's account type is no longer being represented as a string, but is its own enumeration: AccountType.
 3. LetterGrade + QuebecLetterGrade – The QuebecLetterGrade uses the simple LetterGrade enumeration and assigns specific ranges of percentage marks for the possible LetterGrade values.

 ### Composition: